-If you click the Add Filter button at the top of the Effects tab, the Filters window opens up, with a list of all 30 filters.
+If you click the Add Filter button at the top of the Effects tab, the Filters window opens up, with a list of all 30 filters on the right side of the window, and the Mask AI pane on the left.
 If you run your cursor over a filter name, the right side of the window will have a small before/after thumbnail, a short description, and a list of keywords that relate to that filter.
 To add a filter, click once on the filter name, and it will add it to the stack, above the current filter.
 If there aren't any filters in the stack, the new filter will be at the top of the stack.
 You can click and drag the title bar in any filter to move it up or down in the stack.